fregogui/CineNet/README.md

 # CineNet Project

 The purpose of this project is to show the relations between the nominees of the Oscare 2018.
-Using a network graph, we want to highlight the interaction between them :
+Using a network graph, we want to highlight the interaction between them.

 ## General presentation